 Based on the above CEPT reports, the European Commission updated the EU regulatory framework accordingly to address also LTE and WiMAX with Decision 2011/251/EU [17].

-In 2017, ECC assessed the suitability of the current ECC regulatory framework for the usage of Wideband and Narrowband M2M in the frequency bands 700 MHz, 800 MHz, 900 MHz, 1800 MHz, 2.1 GHz and 2.6 GHz and published the ECC Report 266 [18] accordingly.BACKGROUND
+In 2017, ECC assessed the suitability of the current ECC regulatory framework for the usage of Wideband and Narrowband M2M in the frequency bands 700 MHz, 800 MHz, 900 MHz, 1800 MHz, 2.1 GHz and 2.6 GHz and published the ECC Report 266 [18] accordingly.

+In 2018, ECC assessed the suitability of the current harmonized ECC regulatory framework for the deployment of 5G based on New Radio (NR) with non-AAS BS in 880-915 MHz and 925-960 MHz frequency bands (i.e. '900 MHz band') and NR with non-AAS BS, NR AAS BS and LTE AAS BS in the 1710-1785 MHz and 1805-1880 MHz frequency bands (i.e. '1800 MHz band').

+Non-AAS (non-active antenna systems) refers to MFCN base station transmitters which are separated from antenna systems.

+AAS (Active Antenna Systems) refers to a base station and antenna system where the amplitude and / or phase between antenna elements is continually adjusted resulting in an antenna pattern that varies in response to short term changes in the radio environment.
+This is intended to exclude long term beam shaping such as fixed electrical down tilt.

+ECC also assessed the suitability of the current ECC regulatory framework for the deployment of NR Supplemental Uplink (SUL) operation in frequency bands 880 MHz-915 MHz and 1710 MHz-1785 MHz i.e. NR uplink operation without paired downlink NR channel.

+CEPT noted that the current EU framework Decision 2009/766/EC (as amended) allows in 900/1800 MHz use of other systems, which are not listed in the annex of this EU framework, under the condition of ensuring coexistence with the GSM system and the systems: UMTS, LTE and WiMAX.
+In consequence, this updated ECC harmonised framework facilitates compliance with this current EU 900/1800 MHz framework in order to accommodate LTE AAS and New Radio (Non-AAS and AAS) providing relevant harmonised technical conditions allowing the use in 900/1800 MHz of this new systems while ensuring coexistence with the technologies currently listed in that Decision.

+BACKGROUND

 In line with CEPT proposals, WRC-2000 identified for IMT-2000 the spectrum that was already used on a large scale for GSM systems having in mind that IMT would be implemented in the longer term in these frequency bands as part of the migration from 2G to 3G and 4G networks.